The Québec maritime Blog

 Throughout Côte-Nord, you’ll also come across many sites that will immerse you in Innu history and culture, including the Chauvin Trading Post in Tadoussac, the Centre Archéo Topo in Les Bergeronnes, the Atikuss maskisin economuseum in Uashat, the Old Trading Post in Sept-Îles and Apenepehekat Island in Unamen Shipu (La Romaine).

-In Natashquan, which is the birthplace of famous Québec singer/songwriter and poet Gilles Vigneault, be sure to visit the Les Galets heritage buildings (former cod-fishing warehouses), which will welcome you in a stunning setting.
-You can also immerse yourself in Innu culture by attending the Innucadie Storytelling Festival.
+In Natashquan, which is the birthplace of famous Québec singer/songwriter and poet Gilles Vigneault, be sure to visit the Les Galets heritage site (a cluster of cod-fishing warehouses), which will welcome you in a stunning setting.
+The presence of an Innu community in this village gives it a unique identity, which you can learn more about during your visit.

 Local artisans: A feast for your eyes and taste buds

-During your stay, you will also have the opportunity to meet local artisans.
-Inspired by the natural world that surrounds them, by Innu traditions and/or by the materials they use, they’ll be happy to share their passion for their work with you.
-Studios, workshops, boutiques and art galleries will open their doors to introduce you to the region’s many talented artisans.
+During your stay, you will also have many opportunities to meet local artisans.
+Inspired by the natural world that surrounds them, by Innu traditions and/or by the materials available to them in this region, they’ll be happy to share their passion and creations with you.
+Studios, workshops, boutiques and art galleries will all welcome you warmly as they introduce you to the region’s many talented artisans.

 Where to stay in Côte-Nord